 - Meet with the professor.
 When first considering a possible internship, you should contact the professor teaching the internship course to verify that it is a satisfactory internship.
 This must occur at least a month before the start of the semester for which you are registered for the Internship course. - Identify the type of work you want to do.
 For example, ask yourself if you want to explore work in a clinical/counseling, educational, criminal justice, political, non-profit or business setting.
 Similarly, ask yourself if you want to work with infants, children, adolescents, adults, or the elderly.
 Answering these questions will help you focus your internship search.
-If you are unsure of your interests, talk with your faculty advisor, Sociology Department professors, and/or a Career Services Counselor (http://www.framingham.edu/careerservices, Room 412 in the McCarthy Center).
+If you are unsure of your interests, talk with your faculty advisor, Sociology & Criminology Department professors, and/or a Career Development counselor (Room 412 in the McCarthy Center).